 - Enroll students experiencing homelessness immediately, regardless of the availability of school records, immunization records, school uniforms or the existence of fines or materials from a prior school. - 2.
-Allow students experiencing homelessness the right to remain enrolled at their school of origin. - Annually, identify students experiencing homelessness utilizing the Student Housing Questionnaire (SHQ).
+Allow students experiencing homelessness the right to enroll or remain enrolled at their school of origin. - 3.
+Annually, identify students experiencing homelessness utilizing the Student Housing Questionnaire (SHQ).
 Refer to 2.13 STUDENT HOUSING QUESTIONNAIRE (SHQ) for additional information.

-SHQs for students meeting the McKinney-Vento definition must be emailed to the corresponding region email address or faxed to the Homeless Education Office at (213) 580-6551 as they are received.
+SHQs for students meeting the McKinney-Vento definition must be emailed to the corresponding region email address found at the bottom of the SHQ.
 The school site should retain a copy of the SHQ in a confidential file.
 The SHQ should not be filed in the student's cumulative record.
-All completed SHQs that indicate that the student is not experiencing homelessness should be maintained at the school site until the end of the school year.
+All completed SHQs that indicate that the student is not experiencing homelessness should be maintained at the school site until the end of the academic school year.

-If there is a dispute over the eligibility of a student who has identified as experiencing homelessness, the student must be immediately enrolled and the school must file a Dispute Resolution Form with the Homeless Education Office, refer to BUL-6718.0, Educational Rights and Guidelines for Youth in Foster Care, Experiencing Homelessness and/or Involved in the Juvenile Justice System.
+If there is a dispute over the eligibility of a student who has identified as experiencing homelessness, the student must be immediately enrolled and the school must inform the parent/student experiencing homelessness or unaccompanied youth of the Dispute Resolution process and provide them with the appropriate documents, refer to BUL-6718.0, Educational Rights and Guidelines for Youth in Foster Care, Experiencing Homelessness and/or Involved in the Juvenile Justice System.
 Schools should not deny enrollment or check a student out of school due to a dispute.
-The student should remain enrolled until the dispute is resolved with the assistance and consultation of the Homeless Education Program.
+The student should remain enrolled until the dispute is resolved with the assistance and consultation of the Homeless Education Office. .